-John J. Lipinski has served as our chairman of the Board since October 2007, our chief executive officer and president and a member of our Board since September 2006, chief executive officer and president of CA since June 2005 and chief executive officer and president of CA II and Coffeyville Acquisition III LLC ("CA III") since October 2007.
-Since October 2007 Mr. Lipinski has also served as the chief executive officer, president and a director of the managing general partner of the Partnership.
+John J. Lipinski has served as our chairman of the Board since October 2007, our chief executive officer and president and a member of our Board since September 2006, chief executive officer and president of CA II and Coffeyville Acquisition III LLC ("CA III") since October 2007.
+Since October 2007, Mr. Lipinski has also served as the chief executive officer, president and a director of the managing general partner of the Partnership.
 For a discussion of the Partnership, see "Certain Relationships and Related Party Transactions - Transactions with CVR Partners, LP."
-Mr. Lipinski has over 36 years of experience in the petroleum refining and nitrogen fertilizer industries.
+Mr. Lipinski has over 37 years of experience in the petroleum refining industry.
 He began his career with Texaco Inc. In 1985, Mr. Lipinski joined The Coastal Corporation, eventually serving as Vice President of Refining with overall responsibility for Coastal Corporation's refining and petrochemical operations.
 Upon the merger of Coastal with El Paso Corporation in 2001, Mr. Lipinski was promoted to Executive Vice President of Refining and Chemicals, where he was responsible for all refining, petrochemical, nitrogen-based chemical processing and lubricant operations, as well as the corporate engineering and construction group.
 Mr. Lipinski left El Paso in 2002 and became an independent management consultant.
 In 2004, he became a managing director and partner of Prudentia Energy, an advisory and management firm.
 Mr. Lipinski graduated from Stevens Institute of Technology with a Bachelor of Engineering (Chemical) and received a Juris Doctor degree from Rutgers University School of Law.
+Mr. Lipinski's over 37 years of experience in the petroleum refining industry adds significant value to the Board.
+His in-depth knowledge of the issues, opportunities and challenges facing the Company provides the direction and focus the Board needs to ensure the most critical matters are addressed.

 C. Scott Hobbs has been a member of the Board since September 2008.
 Mr. Hobbs has been the managing member of Energy Capital Advisors, LLC, an energy industry consulting firm, since 2006.
 Energy Capital Advisors provides consulting and advisory services to state government, investment banks, private equity firms and other investors evaluating major projects, acquisitions and divestitures principally involving oil and gas pipelines, processing plants, power plants and gas distribution assets.
-Mr. Hobbs was the executive chairman of Optigas, Inc., a private midstream gathering and processing natural gas company, from February 2005 until March 2006 when Optigas was sold to a private equity firm portfolio company.
+Mr. Hobbs was the executive chairman and a director of Optigas, Inc., a private midstream gathering and processing natural gas company, from February 2005 until March 2006 when Optigas was sold to a private equity firm portfolio company.
 From January 2004 to February 2005, Mr. Hobbs was president and chief operating officer of KFx, Inc. (now Evergreen Energy), a publicly traded clean coal technology company.
-From 1977 to 2001, Mr. Hobbs worked at The Coastal Corporation, where he last served as executive vice president and chief operating officer for its regulated gas pipeline operations in the Rocky Mountain region.
-Mr. Hobbs currently serves on the board of directors of Buckeye GP LLC, the general partner of Buckeye Partners, L.P. and American Oil & Gas, Inc.
+From 1977 to 2001, Mr. Hobbs worked at The Coastal Corporation, where he last served as executive vice president and chief operating officer for its regulated gas pipelines and related operations in the Rocky Mountain region.
+He received a B.S. in Business Administration from Louisiana State University and is a certified public accountant.
+Mr. Hobbs currently serves on the boards of directors of Buckeye GP LLC, the general partner of Buckeye Partners, L.P., and American Oil & Gas, Inc. Mr. Hobbs' extensive experience in the energy and pipeline industry enhances his skill at providing our directors with meaningful information.
+In addition, his acute understanding of our business helps generate critical discussions, collaboration and strategic planning.
+He is the newest member of our Board and brings a fresh perspective to audit committee communication with the Finance Department and internal and external auditors and to Board oversight and understanding of our business strategies.